beccasaurus/indifferent-variable-hash/README.markdown

 This tiny library / gem could likely use a new name as "Indifferent Hash" can mean a number of things.

-Here's what this let's you do:
+Here's what this lets you do:

     $ sudo gem install remi-indifferent-variable-hash -s http://gems.github.com
     $ irb